18 Indoor Activities You Can Enjoy With Your Toddler at Home (And Have Fun!)

 How many hours should you play with your toddler?

-Playing with little ones for 5-10 minutes a day is enough.
-That’s CDC’s recommendation.
-You must put effort into that playtime, show enthusiasm and follow your child’s lead but don’t let them boss you around.
+Playing with little ones for 5-10 minutes a day is enough, according to CDC.
+You must put effort into that playtime, show enthusiasm and follow your child’s lead but don’t let your kid boss you around.
 If you can do it longer without burning yourself out, go for it.

 The next question comes naturally.